yvs1364/react-redux-challenges/01-React/01-Tooling/04-Webpack-From-Scratch/README.md

 }
 ```

+Once your done, check if eslint is still available.
+Just run which eslint:

+- if it returns `node_modules/.bin/`, everything is fine;
+- if it returns can't locate eslint (or something similar), just run `yarn install` and everyting should be fine.

 Create a first `src/index.js` file and write a JS function which will `alert('Hello world')`.
 You can run the linter with:

 ```bash